Overcomer - Leah

 I'm somebody who needs to get out of the house sometimes, where my husband is perfectly happy to be here and working on things.
 I think just balancing each other out.

 And there you have!
 The trials and adjustments that had to be made for the lemons that life throw at you.
-Yet, despite it all, Leah and her family are able to identify strengths throughout the challenges life presented to them.
-Furthermore, she has gained insight into areas that needs to be enhanced.
+Yet, despite it all, Leah and her family have discovered strengths amid life’s challenges.
+She’s also gained valuable insight into areas that need further growth.
 She is the epitome of an individual finding A Solution B.

-Clearly, we don't have to have it all, but when life throws you lemons become like Leah, become an Overcomer.
+Clearly, we don’t have to have it all.
+When life throws lemons, be like Leah—become an Overcomer.

 More about Leah's experience PokeyMomBlog